LABORATOIRE IMPACTS LABORATORY

 From October 15-18 October, some students from the IMPACTS Lab had the opportunity to present their research at the CSEP 2025 Conference in London, Ontario.
 Here’s an overview of their research contributions in the areas of mobility, aging, and frailty: Jocelyn...

-Pamela Tanguay, a postdoctoral fellow from the Université de Sherbrooke at the New Brunswick Medical Training Centre, has received the Canadian Heart Function Alliance Trainee Award valued at $30,000 for her project Healthy Heart 💓.
-This project aims to implement a...
+Pamela Tanguay, a postdoctoral fellow from the Université de Sherbrooke, has received the Canadian Heart Function Alliance Trainee Award valued at $30,000 for her project Healthy Heart 💓.
+This project aims to implement a community-based exercise program for...

 A MITACS Fellowship for Daniel Saucier and his postdoctoral project on patient frailty and mobilization in hospital settings.